AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/question-generation.md

 ---
 # Question Generation {#question-generation}

-See all of your tasks and their pertient details, such as when they were generated, the total number of questions, approval status, and more.
+See all of your tasks and their pertinent details, such as when they were generated, the total number of questions, approval status, and more.

 ## Generate Questions {#generate-questions}